amir734jj/Sqlite-ORM/README.md

 # Sqlite-ORM
 Simple Sqlite ORM, easy and intuitive to use.
 This ORM follows code-first deisgn, but you can use database-first design as long as database schema matches type conversions.
+Currently code does not support complex types.

 ```C#
 // initialize new instance